 While a recent lawsuit settlement led to $765 million paid to more than 4,000 former NFL players, brain trauma is still an ongoing problem affecting professional, amateur, and student athletes today.

-If you have suffered a serious sports-related brain injury in New York due to another person’s reckless actions or negligence, call the law team at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you have suffered a serious sports-related brain injury in New York due to another person’s reckless actions or negligence, call the law team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 A free consultation is available by dialing (212) 986-7353 and the insight you receive will help you protect your rights and future wellbeing throughout your recovery.